Skip to content

 Scheme Transport Example protocols

-For example, a gRPC flow over TLS has scheme: "https" and protocol: "gRPC".
-This separation lets you filter by transport independently of the L7 protocol.
+For example, a gRPC flow over TLS has scheme: "https" and protocol: "grpc".
+This separation lets you filter by transport independently of the L7 protocol family.

 Filtering by scheme